laojala/robot_docker_demo/README.md

     ppodgorsek/robot-framework:latest
 ```

-2. All other modifications, such as changing cron schedule are optional.
+2. All other configurations, such as changing cron schedule are optional.

 Things to consider:

     * If workflow needs secrets, those can be stored in repository settings.
 Secret is used in the flow like this `${{ secrets.MY_SECRET_NAME }}`

 ## Acknowledgments